mschordan/agaconv/README.md

 AGAConv uses ffmpeg to extract video frames from various video formats, ffmpeg or ham_convert to convert extracted frames to PNG or IFF files, and agaconv-encode to encode a list of PNG or IFF files and an 8-bit PCM audio stream into a CDXL video.
-The CDXL video can played with [AGABlaster](https://mschordan.github.io/amiga/agablaster.html).
+The CDXL video can be played with [AGABlaster](https://mschordan.github.io/amiga/agablaster.html).

 ## Availability